astrellon/teaching/docs/modernApp/index.md

 // New state: { todoItems: [ { text: 'Bread', id: 2 } ] }
 ```

 We now have a store where we can keep track of when it changes, we can use that save and restore from localStorage if we want and adding support for undo and redo is not much work.
-We can add these in another lesson but for now this is the core of most state management frameworks, escpecially Redux.
+We can add these in another lesson but for now this is the core of most state management frameworks, especially Redux.